PrismarineJS/mineflayer/docs/api.md

 Sends a publicly broadcast chat message.
 Breaks up big messages into multiple chat messages as necessary.

+Throws if called before the `login` event: the server only accepts chat once the client is in the play state.

 #### bot.whisper(username, message)

 Shortcut for "/tell <username>".
 All split messages will be whispered to username.